-- Set the max gain to a lower value. - If there is an Aperture slider, move it towards Open. - Reduce sharpness in the image, under Video > Image > Appearance.
+- Set the max gain to a lower value. - If possible, move the slider under Aperture toward Open. - Reduce sharpness in the image, under Video > Image > Appearance.

 Reduce motion blur in low-light conditions

 To reduce motion blur in low-light conditions, adjust one or more of the following settings in Video > Image > Exposure: